CrimsonAS/rengine/README.md

 lots and lots...
  - OpenGL renderer
    - antialiased edges -> rely on MSAA for now, though this is slow on intel chips
-   - filter nodes (maybe drop blur/dropshadow for now since they are expensive as hell) -> provide effects both as 'live' in the tree and 'static' as a means of producing a Texture instance.
+   - provide effects both as 'live' in the tree and 'static' as a means of producing a Texture instance.
-   - caching of non-changing flattened subtrees to improve performance
+   - caching of non-changing flattened subtrees to improve performance, especially on blurred subtrees
+   - custom render node
  - add more properties to TextureNode
    - opacity
    - border and rounded edges? -> lets not for now...